otaviocv/al-folio/_pages/about.md

 social: true
 ---

-I just beggining my gradutate studies at the <a href="http://portal.if.usp.br/ifusp/en"> Institute of physics </a> of
+I have just started my gradutate studies at the <a href="http://portal.if.usp.br/ifusp/en"> Institute of physics </a> of
 <a href="http://www5.usp.br/english/?lang=en"> University of São Paulo </a>.
 I
 am trying to use statistical physics to understand neural networks and similar